dresswithpockets/odin-godot/readme.md

 # Odin Bindings for Godot GDExtension

+This binding is WIP and not stable.
+Its currently targeting Godot v4.0.2.

+At the moment, the bindings generator only produces global enums.

 ## C API Bindings

 The C bindings are in `./gdinterface/`.
 They're based on `godot-cpp/gdextension/gdextension_interface.h`.